 Visiting Assistant Professor of Economics, Bates College

-I am an applied microeconomist working in the fields of development economics, public economics, and political economy.
+I am an applied microeconomist working in the fields of political economy, public economics, criminal justice, and economic development.
 My research – in both developing and domestic contexts – studies the ways that poverty and inequality interact with government institutions.
 I received my Ph.D. in Agricultural & Resource Economics from the University of California, Davis, and my B.A. in Economics and Government from Bowdoin College.

 I am on the 2025-2026 job market.

-Teaching and Research Fields: Development Economics, Public Economics, Political Economy, Economics of Crime, Applied Econometrics, Environmental Management.
+Teaching and Research Fields: Political Economy, Public Economics, Economics of Crime, Development Economics, Applied Econometrics, Environmental Management.

 Please feel free to reach out at: cmorrill@bates.edu.